brianquach/five-card-poker-api/README.md

     - More details on locally testing an API backend can be found [here](https://cloud.google.com/appengine/docs/python/endpoints/test_deploy#running_and_testing_api_backends_locally).
 5. Once ready to deploy, run the deploy function in GAE to deploy application onto Google's App Engine platform
     - Make sure the application ID in app.yaml matches the project ID created in [Google Cloud Platform Console](https://console.developers.google.com/)

+**Note:** If locally testing the API in chrome, launch Chrome using the console as follows: [path-to-Chrome] --user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost:port

 ## How to Play